Pranav9594/CampHub/README.md

 ## ☁️ Supabase Integration

-Supabase is used to provide cloud-based storage and database functionality.
+CampHub uses **Supabase** for cloud-based database and storage functionality.

 ### Database

-File metadata can be stored in a Supabase PostgreSQL database, including information such as:
+File metadata can be stored in the Supabase PostgreSQL database, including:

 * File name
 * File path